Skip to main content

 Program Goals:

-The Michigan Department of Health and Human Services (MDHHS) in collaboration with local health partners across Michigan launched the Good Housing = Good Health program on October 1, 2023.
-The program term is October 1, 2023 through September 30, 2024.
-Addition funding will be sought to continue efforts.
+The Michigan Department of Health and Human Services (MDHHS) in collaboration with Michigan State Housing Development Authority (MSHDA) and local health partners launched the Good Housing = Good Health Program on October 1, 2023.
+The program term is October 1, 2023, through September 30, 2024.
+Additional funding will be sought to continue efforts.

 Multi-sector Collaboration